 The weather was everything you’d expect from the British countryside, birds chirping, flowers blossoming, cloudless blue sky and lush green grass.
 A superb and perfect spring day.

 We got there early and strolled through the surrounding fields while we waited for the estate to open.
-I was told that Chatsworth covers over 1,000 acres and most of the grounds are open to the public all year around.
-The current owner, the 12th Duke of Devonshire, still lives in the manor with his family and is keen about open access, so he allows the community to use it for recreational purposes.
+I was told that Chatsworth covers over 1,000 acres and most of the grounds are open to the public all year round.
+The current owner, the 12th Duke of Devonshire, still lives in the manor with his family and is keen on open access, so he allows the community to use it for recreational purposes.
 From the manor, you can see the landscape designed by Capability Brown, integrated into nature effortlessly, yet it’s picture-perfect.

 The first impression of Chatsworth didn’t disappoint.
 Visitors are ushered into the main hall.
 In the center of the main hall is a big incense burner which exuded a pleasant aroma.
 Suddenly, I heard different bells ringing inside the main hall.
 I was told that the music was created by mixing the sounds of different church bells around the estate.
-The relaxing smell and music created an initial experience which is rather unique to Chatsworth.
+The relaxing smell and music created an initial experience that is rather unique to Chatsworth.

 When I started putting my marketing lenses on, I knew exactly why I am so fond of this manor:

 Each room and hallway have one or two members of staff in attendance.
 They are eager to share their personal Chatsworth knowledge and stories.
 Many of us have visited other palaces and castles.
 In those, most staff members are like watchdogs, telling guests not to do something; like not to take photos and not to touch anything.

 Not at Chatsworth!